AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 California’s minimum auto insurance coverage is liability insurance coverage, which breaks down into bodily injury coverage and property damage coverage.
-Both of these coverages apply to other parties’ injuries or property damages in accidents you caused.
+Both of these coverages apply to other parties’ injuries or property damage in accidents you caused.
 Your insurance would pay for their injuries and damages, not your injuries or damages.

-It’s essential that you drive when you live in California.
+You’ll most likely need to drive when you live in California.
 However, before you drive down the Pacific Coast Highway, make sure that you have the minimum amount of car insurance coverage required for the state.
 Otherwise, you would face fees and a possible impoundment of your vehicle.
 Learn about the car insurance laws that dictate the types of coverage you’ll need.

 What Is the California Minimum Car Insurance?